avakar/grope/README.md

     pip install grope

-Requires Python 2.7+ and Python 3.0+.
+Requires Python 2.7+ or Python 3.3+.

 In the following text, if you're using Python 2.7, replace all references to `bytes` with `str` and all references to `str` with `unicode`.